Prityanshu/Zomato-Bangalore-Restaurant-Data-Analysis/README.md

 Made with ❤️ for data-driven food discovery.

-## here's the link to download the datasets
+## Here is the link to download the datasets
 https://www.kaggle.com/datasets/himanshupoddar/zomato-bangalore-restaurants